statisticalbiotechnology/cb2030/questions/clustering.md

 ## EM algorithm
-1. In the section on k-means, VanderPlas states that 'undertypical circumstances, each repetition of the E-step and M-step will always result in a better estimate of the cluster characteristics.'
+1. *I:* In the section on k-means, VanderPlas states that 'undertypical circumstances, each repetition of the E-step and M-step will always result in a better estimate of the cluster characteristics.'
 What would be an untypical scenario in this case?
 > I am not sure myself.
 However, the [EM algorithm](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm) is guaranteed to not decrease the expected log-likelihood in each iteration.
   * Moreover, does a practical maximum number Expectation-Maximisation cycles exist, after which the process is ended without reasonable cluster generation  (when employing E-M on a dataset witout any apparent cluster, for instance equidistantly ordered items )?
 > There will always be k clusters after the alg. ends.